Dates and times

 “It must be the friendliest course in the country”

 Each day begins with a talk or a practical workshop concentrating on various aspects of baroque performance, followed by the first main session, in which we offer tutor-led projects related to the year’s theme for all who wish to join in.
-This year this will include several glorious cantatas by J S Bach and an orchestral suite by Fasch.
-Some of these projects will be included in the informal concert on Saturday evening.
+Some of these projects may be included in the informal concert on Saturday evening.

 In the second session each day we largely separate the singers and instrumentalists so that the singers have a chance to work in small consorts with some basso continuo players or a few other instrumentalists.
 On some days singers will study solos in a masterclass format.
 This gives the chance for players to concentrate on instrumental music.
 After lunch you are free to do what you like, whether it be playing, resting or exploring places of interest nearby.
 In the fourth session, after tea, singers and players are encouraged to make up groups together to explore vocal and instrumental repertoire of their own choice.

 Every day there is an informal concert before dinner, where participants can perform some of the music they have particularly enjoyed during that day’s sessions.
-After dinner all are invited to take part in the choir — this year Steven Devine will be directing J S Bach's wonderful motet Jesu Meine Freude and this will also be performed in Saturday’s final concert.
+After dinner all are invited to take part in the choir and this music will also be performed in Saturday’s final concert (repertoire t.b.c.)

 On Thursday evening there will be a concert given by the tutors which will centre around this year’s theme.

 “The tutors’ concert was a highlight”